JHamilton-Burns/ATLS-Front-End-Web-Development/process/project-2/README.md

 ### STRETCH GOALS:

 My goal is to inform people about a topic they know little about in a shortened way.
 I’d like to do this using JS animations as well and d3.js for complex data visualization.
 I’m thinking to grab data on tick migration, I will begin my search with government organizations like the Forest Service, World Health Organization or the USDA.
+Since this is a "pocket guide", I'd like to make this site responsive on cellphones to allow for easy access on the go.

 ### WIREFRAME: